raymelon/TrafficLightNeuralNetwork/README.md

 ![ANN Architecture](https://github.com/raymelon/TrafficLightNeuralNetwork/blob/master/misc/ANNarchi.png)

-The Logistic Sigmoid equation will be used as the activation function,
+The neural network will be a Feedforward neural network, having the Logistic Sigmoid equation as its activation function.
 ```
              1
 S(t) =  __________
                -t
           1 + e
 ```

+Training will be done using Gradient Descent Backpropagation.

 ### Training